Accelerating Kernel Classifiers Through Borders Mapping: Introduction

 The technique under discussion in this paper mitigates all of these issues because it is not a stand-alone method but requires estimates of the conditional probabilities.
 It is used to improve the time performance of kernel methods, or for that matter, any binary classifier that returns a continuous decision function that can approximate a conditional probability.
 This is done while maintaining, in all but a few cases, most of the accuracy.

 Several of the piecewise linear techniques found in the literature work by positioning each hyperplane between pairs of clusters or pairs of training samples of opposite class \citep{Sklansky_Michelotti1980,Tenmoto_etal1998,Kostin2006,Gai_Zhang2010}.
 Other unsupervised or semi-supervised classifiers work by placing the hyperplanes in regions of minimum density \citep{Pavlidis_etal2016}.
 The method described in this paper in some senses combines these two techniques by finding the root of the difference in conditional probabilities along a line between two points of opposite class.
-It will be tested on two kernel-based classifiers---a support vector machine (SVM) \citep{Michie_etal1994,Mueller_etal2001} and a simpler, ``pointwise estimator'' \citep{Terrell_Scott1992,Mills2011}---and evaluated based on how well it improves classification speed and at what cost to accuracy.
+It will be tested on a kernel-based classifier called a support vector machine (SVM) \citep{Michie_etal1994,Mueller_etal2001} and evaluated based on how well it improves classification speed and at what cost to accuracy.
+It will also be compared to a simple, linear classifier as in (\ref{linear_classifier}).

-Section \ref{theory} describes the theory of support vector machines and the pointwise estimator (``adaptive Guassian filtering'') as well as the piecewise linear classifier or ``borders'' classifier that will be trained on the two kernel estimators.
+Section \ref{theory} describes the theory of support vector machines and linear classifiers as well as the piecewise linear classifier or ``borders'' classifier that will be trained on the SVM.
 Section \ref{methods} describes the software and test datasets then in section \ref{example} we analyze the different classification algorithms on a simple, synthetic dataset.
 Section \ref{results_section} outlines the results for 17 case studies while in Section \ref{discussion} we discuss the results.
 Section \ref{conclusion} concludes the paper.